Conditions

 • We are experienced in treating the wide range of complications that may happen in different forms of NF.
 As your child grows, our team watches closely for early signs of problems so we can treat them right away.

 • If your child needs treatment for tumors, options include surgery, targeted therapies (MEK inhibitors), chemotherapy and, rarely, radiation therapy.
-We are studying how to lessen the need for surgery using targeted therapies to block a protein that leads to tumor growth.

-• Seattle Children’s takes part in national research studies, including those offered by the Children's Oncology Group (COG) and Pacific Pediatric Neuro-Oncology Consortium (PNOC).
+• Seattle Children’s takes part in national research studies, including those offered by the Children's Oncology Group (COG)and Pacific Pediatric Neuro-Oncology Consortium (PNOC).

 Support for your whole family

 • During visits, we take time to explain your child’s condition.
-We help you fully understand your treatment options and make the choices that are right for your family.
+We help you fully understand your treatment options, so you can make the choices that are right for your family.

 • Our doctors, nurses, child life specialists and social workers help your child and your family through the challenges of their condition.
 We connect you to community resources and support groups.

-• At Seattle Children's, we work with many children and families from around the Northwest and beyond.
+• At Seattle Children's, we work with children and families from around the Northwest and beyond.
 We can help with financial counseling, schooling, housing, transportation, interpreter services and spiritual care.
 Read about our services for patients and families.

-• Your child may have:
+Your child may have:

 • Freckles in the armpits or groin area.
+These do not cause problems.

 • Tiny tan bumps in the colored part of the eyes (iris).
 These are called Lisch nodules.
+They do not cause problems.

 • Tumors along the nerve that sends signals from the eye to the brain.
-These are called optic gliomas.
+These are called optic pathway gliomas.
 In most cases, they do not cause symptoms.

 • Curvature of the spine (scoliosis) or bowing of the legs.

-• Ringing in the ear (tinnitus).
+• Ringing in the ear (tinnitus)

 In addition to pain, the tumors may cause: